gbouchar/ninjin.github.io/publications.md

 # Publications #

+This page contains hopefully growing list of publications.
+Due to copyright reasons I am sometimes not allowed to host my publications on this site, I refer to these as external Portable Document Format (PDF) files (![External PDF][external_pdf_icon]).
+However, in most cases I provide a link to the authorative external publisher and to a local copy (![Local PDF][local_pdf_icon]) that is served by this website.
+If the publication was presented as a presentation, the slides (![Slides][slides_icon]) are hosted on this site.
+For cases where it was presented as a poster (![Poster][poster_icon]) or both as a presentation and a poster, a copy of the poster is linked as well.
-This page contains hopefully growing list of publications, for cases where there are more than one (![PDF Icon][pdf_icon]) Portable Document Format (PDF) file available, the latter is generally locally hosted on this webpage and the former one elsewhere such as a journal.
-I personally check the BibTeX files on this page so that they are accurate, so please use them over the Google Scholar BibTeX since the Google ones frequently contain errors.
+In regards to BibTeX, I personally check the BibTeX files on this page so that they are accurate, so please use them over the Google Scholar BibTeX since the Google ones frequently contain errors.
+If you have any questions or find errors in my publications, feel free to [contact me][contact_page] about it.

 ## 2011 ##